June 2013 Egyptian protests: Events

-Nearly every governorate saw its own demonstrations with big ones taking place in several cities all over Egypt, including Mansoura, Damanhour, Mahalla, Suez, Port Said and Minya.
+Nearly every governorate saw its own demonstrations with big ones taking place in several cities all over Egypt, including Mansoura, Damanhur, Mahallah, Suez, Port Said and Minya.
 In the Nile Delta's Menoufia, hundreds staged anti-Morsi protests in the city of Ashmoun.
 Some in other parts of the governorate have cut off the Cairo-Alexandria agricultural road while others have closed off seven city council buildings, among them Menouf's, with chains and signs reading "Closed by order of the people".
 Sharqia, where Morsi had lost before to his rival candidate Ahmed Shafik by about 160,000 votes in the 2012 election, had thousands demonstrating across the province with the capital Zagazig hosting several protests concentrated around the governorate building and in Orabi Square.
 The FJP office was attacked by armed assailants just hours after an Al-Ahram interview with the local party leader Ahmed Shehata when he presented his own version of Sunday's protests claiming that the number of "real revolutionaries" protesting peacefully that day would not exceed 20,000 across Egypt.
 The attack claimed the life of 21-year-old student Hossam Shoqqi, who had previously served tea for the reporters.
 Zagazig overall had a strong anti-Morsi sentiment already and was prominent with graffiti and posters slamming the Muslim Brotherhood.
 Gharbia saw tens of thousands of demonstrators in the capital Tanta.
 Several marches were delayed till afternoon prayers in Mahalla, known for its strong revolutionary spirit.
 But the city witnessed major protests and the numbers dramatically increased afterwards, with workers forming the majority of the protesters.
 Textile workers went on strike across the city, have previously warned several times that under Morsi their factories are threatened with closure altogether.
 The protesters chanted slogans like "Abdel Nasser said it before, the Muslim Brotherhood are not to be trusted".
 Prominent labour activist Kamal el-Fayoumi told Al-Ahram that "Mahalla contributed heavily to the removal of Mubarak from power, and we will do the same thing with Morsi".
 Hundreds participated in demonstrations in Kafr El Zayat against Morsi with anti-Muslim Brotherhood chants such as "National unity against the Brotherhood" and "You who rule in the name of religion, where is justice and where is religion?"
 The Dakahlia Governorate city of Mansoura saw hundreds of thousands continuously flocking in the city's main Al-Shaheed Square from several rally points.
 Chants included "Go, you're two-faced, you've divided the people in two" and the protests had notable persons participating such as Mohamed Ghonim, a leading Middle East urologist, in a different mass march in the city.
 Similarly to the events in Sharqia and Gharbia, the city of Desouk in Kafr el-Sheikh had demonstrators closing the city council building and the governorate complex.
 The protesters said the buildings would be locked down until the regime was ousted.
 This kind of action also took place in Beheira.
-Thousands demonstrated in Damanhour's main square, where some carried police officers on their shoulders chanting against the government, and marches in the city attracted around 30,000 protesters, along with 10,000 in Kafr el-Dawwar and 5,000 in Kom Hamada.
+Thousands demonstrated in Damanhour's main square, where some carried police officers on their shoulders chanting against the government, and marches in the city attracted around 30,000 protesters, along with 10,000 in Kafr El Dawwar and 5,000 in Kom Hamada.
 The port city of Damietta in the north was estimated to have several thousand demonstrators in the streets, according to a member of the Socialist Popular Alliance, with some in Al-Saa'a Square demanding early presidential elections.
 Around 250 fishing boats sailed in the Nile heading to the square using megaphones to chant anti-Mori slogans.
 They have taken over the governorate headquarters and the offices of the local educational authority and also planned to occupy other government buildings to prevent governor Tarek Khedr from entering his office.